 A winterizing kit is a complete set of chemicals for closing a pool.
 High-quality kits usually address most of the other items on this list, including oxidizing chemicals (either a replacement for enzymes or as enzymes), algaecide, and sometimes other chemicals.

 Remember to follow the instructions for the winterizing kit exactly.
-This can include things such as managing the water temperature or giving gases time to bubble off and escape before putting your pool cover on.
-Failing to follow the directions could result in damage to your pool liner, pipes, or other systems.
+This can include managing the water temperature or giving gases time to bubble off and escape before putting your pool cover on.
+Failing to follow the directions could damage your pool liner, pipes, or other systems.

 Also, make sure your winterizing kit matches the type of pool you own.
 For example, adding too much chlorine through a winterizing kit could damage some types of pools.
 If you’re uncertain which types of winterizing kits work for you, talk to your pool’s installers or the staff at a local specialty store.